alelugli/alelugli/README.md

 <h1 align="left"> Alexandra Lugli </h1>

 👋 Hi, I’m Alexandra – a strategic, data-driven Product Designer.
 I thrive at the intersection of design, strategy, and technology, turning complex systems into intuitive, scalable experiences.
 With a strong background in fintech, credit products, and digital platforms, I specialize in crafting user-centric solutions that balance business goals, user needs, and data-driven insights.
+When I’m not designing fintech solutions, **I’m diving into game UI/UX, dark aesthetics, and psychological horror interfaces**.

 ✨ What I do best:
 Lead end-to-end product design, from discovery to delivery